Research overview

 The Arts of Leading Conference 2019

-In February 2019 we joined with Wake Forest University to co-host a conference on The Arts of Leading: Perspectives from the Humanities and Liberal Arts.
-The conference turned to classics, literature, history, philosophy, and the visual and performing arts, bringing together distinguished scholars to explore new ways of understanding the theory and practice of leadership.
-We have continued to work together on an Arts of Leading book, which we hope to publish in 2022.
+In February 2019, we joined with Wake Forest University to co-host a conference titled The Arts of Leading: Perspectives from the Humanities and Liberal Arts.
+The conference brought together distinguished scholars from the arts and humanities to explore new ways of understanding the theory and practice of leadership.
+We continued to work together on the Arts of Leading book, which was published in 2024.